NiklasMelton/AdaptiveResonanceLib/paper.md

 researchers and practitioners to evaluate models on diverse datasets efficiently.

-Additionally, the library serves as a valuable educational tool, providing well-documented code and clear APIs to support hands-on experimentation with ART models.
+Additionally, the library serves as a valuable educational tool, providing well-documented code and familiar APIs to support hands-on experimentation with ART models.
 It is ideal for academic courses or personal projects in artificial intelligence and machine learning, making **artlib** a versatile resource.